jparrill/ztp-the-hard-way/docs/prerequirements/acm-downstream-deployment-disconnected.md

 **NOTE**: We are following the same procedure they follow in the `README.md` file from the deployment repository all the things are well explained there, so if you have some doubts that is the right place (even including to [deploy a ACM downstream version](https://github.com/open-cluster-management/deploy#deploying-downstream-builds-snapshots-for-product-quality-engineering) .

-## Permission for Downstream Repo
+## Permission for Downstream Repository

 First thing we need to follow the instructions mentioned [here](https://github.com/open-cluster-management/deploy#prepare-to-deploy-open-cluster-management-instance-only-do-once) to request a pull permission for repo **quay.io/acm-d**.

 Then you can verify if you have enough permission: